UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 <img src="02-Chapter2_files/figure-html/unnamed-chunk-121-1.png" width="672" style="display: block; margin: auto;" />

-Like the PCA findings, heirarchical clustering demonstrated an overall lack of potential sample outliers because there were no obvious sample(s) that grouped separately from the rest along the clustering dendograms.
+Like the PCA findings, hierarchical clustering demonstrated an overall lack of potential sample outliers because there were no obvious sample(s) that grouped separately from the rest along the clustering dendrograms.
 Therefore, *neither approach points to outliers that should be removed in this analysis.*